nimonian/swe2ml-web/src/learn/matrices/matrix-addition.md

 \end{aligned}
 $$

 It seems obvious enough.
-But, why this way?
+But, why is this the most sensible way of defining matrix addition?
 The point is, we want to make sure that

 $$
 (A + B) \vec{v} = A \vec{v} + B \vec{v}